joebew42/joebew42.github.io/_posts/2020-02-27-story-behind-the-creation-of-55-minutes-long-screencast.markdown

 ## Going public to reach an end

-As a lazy and senior procrastinator I struggle to keep myself committed until the accomplishment my goals.
+As a lazy and senior procrastinator I struggle to keep myself committed until the accomplishment of my goals.
 Fortunately I have developed some techniques that help me to break the habit of procrastination.

 One of these techniques consist to make goals public, in such a way to advertise your goal publicly so that it will spur you to find the motivation to complete something, on time, and give back the promised to your audience.